-Sit the child on a booster seat.
+1. Sit the child on a booster seat.
 Run the lap and shoulder belt through or around the booster seat and child following the instructions provided by its manufacturer and insert the tab into the buckle taking care not to twist the belt.

 Make sure the shoulder belt is correctly across the child's shoulder and that the lap belt is positioned as low as possible on child's hips.
-See "Seat belts" for details.
+See "Seat belts" on page 40 for details.

 - Always make sure the shoulder belt is positioned across the center of child's shoulder.
 The belt should be kept away from child's neck, but not falling off child's shoulder.
-Failure to do so could reduce the amount of protection in an accident and cause serious injuries in a collision. - Both high-positioned lap belts and loose-fitting belts could cause serious injuries due to sliding under the lap belt during a collision.
-Keep the lap belt positioned as low on hips as possible. - For child's safety, do not place the shoulder belt under child's arm. - After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent you from properly latching the tab and buckle.
+Failure to do so could reduce the amount of protection in an accident and cause serious injuries in a collision. - Both high-positioned lap belts and loose-fitting belts could cause serious injuries due to sliding under the lap belt during a collision or other unintended.
+Keep the lap belt positioned as low on a child's hips as possible. - For child's safety, do not place the shoulder belt under child's arm. - After inserting the tab, make sure the tab and buckle are locked and that the lap and shoulder portions of the belt are not twisted. - Do not insert coins, clips, etc. in the buckle as this may prevent your child from properly latching the tab and buckle.